fstasi/fstasi.github.io/_posts/2019-12-16-understand-let-hoisting.markdown

 ## Hoisting

 var declarations are **hoisted** at the top of the block scope.
-Basically the Javascript interpreter moves all variable definitions at the very beginning of their scope.
+Basically the Javascript interpreter moves all variables definitions at the very beginning of their scope.

 That means this code